rogin/Snippets/Connect/Mirth.md

 NextGen manages a [repo](https://github.com/nextgenhealthcare/connect-examples) for various code templates.

-## <a name='OtherprojectsongithubusingMirth'></a>Other projects on github using Mirth?
+## Other projects on github using Mirth?

-See [my list](https://github.com/stars/rogin/lists/mirth-related) that others in Mirth Slack found useful.
+See [my list](https://github.com/stars/rogin/lists/mirth-related) that others in [Mirth Slack](https://mirthconnect.slack.com) found useful.

-## <a name='WhoiscurrentlysellingANYMirthextensionsorpaidextrasoftware'></a>Who is currently selling ANY Mirth extensions or paid extra software?
+## Who is currently selling ANY Mirth extensions or paid extra software?

 23 Jan 2023